A Blueprint for Learning Anatomy for Yoga Teaching

 3. Identify the key parts of the body you’ll study.
 There are many parts of the body’s infrastructure.
 It’s important we look at just what parts we’ll study.

 4. Look at muscles in poses.
-This is where things start to get real, as we take our knowledge from the above step (the parts, including muscles) and we look at muscles at work within yoga poses.Yoga teacher tips for sharing yoga anatomy with your students
+This is where things start to get real.
+We take our knowledge from the above step (the parts, including muscles) and we look at muscles at work within yoga poses.Yoga teacher tips for sharing yoga anatomy with your students

 5. Identify ways to share anatomy with your students.
 This is where the rubber meets the road.
-This is the time to apply what we know by sharing anatomy, through the cues we use and through the supporting information that comes from our knowledge of anatomy.
+This is the time to apply what we know by sharing anatomy.
+We can cite the cues we use and the supporting information that comes from our knowledge of anatomy.

 6. Help your students by providing them with corrective cues to get them out of “red flag” alignment.
-With your new anatomy knowledge, you’ll be better able to distinguish between things that can be overlooked and actions on the mat that need to be addressed with corrective cues.
+With your new anatomy knowledge, you’ll be better able to distinguish between things you can overlook and actions on the mat that you need to address with corrective cues.

 7. Help your students by offering them other ways to practice the poses.
 Modifying poses is more than just making poses easier to do.
 It’s a way to focus on different things.
 As we learn anatomy, we can learn how to change up poses so that they fit in with different anatomy lessons or themes we’re bringing into class.Yoga teacher training other teachers on yoga anatomy